 How to pan fry homemade potato gnocchi

-- Boil the gnocchi in well salted water until they float then give them 30 seconds extra.
-It's good to use a really large pot.
+- Boil the gnocchi in a large pot of water until they float then give them 30 seconds extra.
+Do them in a few batches.

-- Drain and pop onto a tray in an even layer so they don't stick.
+- Remove with a slotted spoon and pop onto a tray in a single layer so they don't stick.

-- In a non stick fry pan heat a knob of butter and a drizzle of olive oil over medium - high heat.
+- In a large skillet (preferably non stick) heat a knob of butter and a drizzle of olive oil over medium - high heat.